-Secondly, an activity module will focus on the CSSV.
-It is indeed essential to measure the impact of plant diversity on mealybug vectors and determine the mechanisms involved to be able to elaborate integrated pest management guidelines, while also contributing to the co-design of cocoa AFS that meet cocoa farmers' expectations in terms of pest and disease control.
+Secondly, an activity module focuses on the CSSV.
+It is indeed essential to measure the impact of plant diversity on mealybug vectors and determine the mechanisms involved to be able to elaborate integrated pest management guidelines, while also contributing to the co-design of CAFS that meet cocoa farmers' expectations in terms of pest and disease control.

-Thirdly, an in situ monitoring system will be set up to identify cocoa farmers' technical and social innovations, practices, constraints and decisions.
-Collection of this data will help gain further insight into current dynamics and identify existing practices, to draw inspiration from them, and even to disseminate the most efficient practices on a broader scale.
-The DeSIRA project will also identify or co-build more efficient cocoa production systems via diversification (rice growing/fish farming, recovery and efficient use of derivative cocoa AFS products, organic cocoa production, etc.).
+Thirdly, an in-situ monitoring system is set up to identify cocoa farmers' technical and social innovations, practices, constraints and decisions.
+The collection of this data helps gain further insight into current dynamics and identify existing practices, to draw inspiration from them, and even to disseminate the most efficient practices on a broader scale.
+The Cocoa4Future Project also identifies or co-builds more efficient cocoa production systems via diversification (rice growing/fish farming, recovery and efficient use of derivative CAFS products, organic cocoa production, etc.).

 Fourthly, the characteristics of some terroirs in Côte d'Ivoire could yield cocoa with features sought by chocolate makers, thus enhancing its development.
 The same applies if the positive effect of agroforestry practices on cocoa quality can be demonstrated.
-Meanwhile, identifying and analysing organizational innovations that enhance the organoleptic and ethical features of Ivorian and Ghanaian cocoa quality will help gain insight into the key factors of quality management, power relations within the sector, as well as how the socio-institutional contexts influence the different forms of quality management, particularly by farmers' organizations.
-Collection and analysis of this data will thus help to identify socioeconomic sustainability levers that could be used to boost cocoa farmers' incomes.
+Meanwhile, identifying and analysing organizational innovations that enhance the organoleptic and ethical features of Ivorian and Ghanaian cocoa quality helps gain insight into the key factors of quality management, power relations within the sector, as well as how the socio-institutional contexts influence the different forms of quality management, particularly by farmers' organizations.
+The collection and analysis of this data thus helps to identify socioeconomic sustainability levers that could be used to boost cocoa farmers' incomes.

-Finally, the support to advisory services (public or private) will facilitate the dissemination of knowledge and practices identified by research activities to boost innovation.
-The research will therefore investigate whether the advisory services have the methods necessary to support cocoa farmers, or if they need to adjust their intervention procedures or better coordinate their activities in order to improve and strengthen capacities of these farmers.
+Finally, the support to advisory services (public or private) is expected to facilitate the dissemination of knowledge and practices identified by research activities to boost innovation.
+The research is therefore investigating whether the advisory services have the methods necessary to support cocoa farmers, or if they need to adjust their intervention procedures or better coordinate their activities in order to improve and strengthen capacities of these farmers.